 Tel: 0870 1122211

 Modern healthcare professionals require a range of skills and values and our practice placement partners and tutors will help you to gain experience of a range of physiotherapy care scenarios designed to develop your skills in a safe and supportive environment.
 The course involves a wealth of workplace learning opportunities (please note, considerable travelling may be required).
-At the first level of the course, you’ll be expected to complete an introductory placement at the end of the second semester.
-You’ll need to complete a further 400 clinical hours on placement at the second level, with an elective placement of 200 hours on completion during the summer prior to the third level.
-During the third level you’ll complete another 400 clinical hours on placement.
-As you progress through the course, we’ll guide and encourage you to draw on your practice placement experience while studying theory, and apply the theory learned to your practice while on placement, so that you can understand how the two complement each other.
+At the first level of the course, you’ll be expected to complete an observational practice-based learning experience at the end of the second semester.
+You’ll need to complete a further 400 clinical hours of practice-based learning at the second level, with an elective practice-based learning experience of 200 hours on completion during the summer prior to the third level.
+During the third level, you’ll complete another 400 clinical hours.
+As you progress through the course, we’ll guide and encourage you to draw on your practice-based learning experience while studying theory, and also apply the theory learned to your practice so that you can understand how the two complement each other.

 We use a blended-learning approach, combining face-to-face sessions with online and practical work.
 You can expect discussion-based lectures, presentations by guest speakers, simulations delivered by tutors, seminar discussions, small group workshops, small group and one-to-one tutorials and practical skill learning sessions.
 You’ll also need to undertake a significant amount of personal study, including general background reading, preparing for seminar activities, working on assignments and revising for examinations.